 - Always compare the market – This can help you avoid paying more than is needed

 What insurance are tenants usually responsible for when renting a commercial property?

 Tenants will typically be responsible for insuring their own contents and so they’ll need to arrange this policy themselves.
 Some commercial property insurance policies may cover a tenants contents, such as new fittings, IT installations and other fixtures but this will need to be mediated between the landlord and tenants.
 If there are any new structural changes to the commercial property, such as new kitchens, flooring, heating systems and so on, these will need to be covered by the tenant if not covered on the landlords commercial property policy.

 Finding the right Commercial Property Insurance

-A comparison could give a business owner the flexibility to search for cover in their own time and at their own pace in order to secure the best policy.
-Whilst there are no guarantees a comparison could be much easier to navigate especially if a building is particularly unusual or complicated.
+Finding the right commercial property insurance with our comparison tool can help you save time and money, it’s also pretty convenient.
+By using a comparison tool, a business owner has the flexibility to search for cover in their own time and at their own pace in order to secure the best policy.